Servants of the Father of Mercywww.HomelessInAmerica.BlogSpot.Com

 2. A Missioner can be a lay person, priest, sister or brother from any community.

-What is required spiritually of a Missioner?
+What is the required spiritually of a Missioner?

 1. Be an active member of a parish, church or religious community.